phaserjs/phaser/README.md

 Happy New Year!
 Welcome to the first release of Phaser in 2015.

 We're kicking off the year with the 2.2.2 release.
 This is mostly a maintenance release and fixes a few crucial issues such as tilemap rendering in Safari and physics performance.
-But a few small but super-useful features sneaked in too, my favourite being that the Loader now supports BLOB urls for audio files.
+But a few small yet super-useful features sneaked in too, my favourite being that the Loader now supports BLOB urls for audio files.

 We're hard at work on Phaser 3.
 Development on the brand new renderer began in earnest last year and we're already seeing exceptional results from it.
 You can follow our development in the forum and public repo.
-Even though we're working on taking Phaser 3 into ES6 and the next generation of web browsers, we haven't stopped with the 2.x branch either.
+Even though we're working on taking Phaser 3 into ES6 and the next generation of web browsers, we haven't stopped with the 2.x branch.

 If you take a peek at the [2.3 milestones](https://github.com/photonstorm/phaser/milestones/2.3.0) you'll see we've got some great features in build.
 Included is a refactoring of all the Game Object classes, a new parallel asset loader and more consistent Text style handling.